ibuetler/p3s-exif-analytics/Tutorial.md

 The key is always a certain information of the image as a numerical code.
 For example, the geolocation data corresponds to the code 34853.
 A complete documentation of the codes would be found here: https://www.exiv2.org/tags.html

 But we can write our own function in Python that parses the Exif tags to their corresponding value.
-For this we now use our second import the TAGS module.
+For this, we now use our second import the TAGS module.
 With TAGS.get(code) we get the corresponding value for an Exif code.
 For example for the code 34853 we get the value 'GPSInfo'.
 Here is a function that takes an Exif dictionary and returns a new dictionary with the resolved codes:

 ```python
 from PIL import Image